TFCMATHS 91F : Foundation Mathematics 1

 This course focuses on the development of mathematical skills and the understanding of key concepts.
 There is a need to build the confidence of students new to tertiary education who may have had variable learning experiences with mathematics, as well as to prepare them for future studies in mathematical sciences.
 In particular, we aim to set a mathematical platform that includes:

-- using accepted mathematical conventions and notations;
+- learning and using the accepted mathematical conventions and notations;

-- practising fundamental arithmetic and proportional reasoning;
+- understanding of the relationships between fundamental arithmetic and proportional processes;

-- developing fundamental algebraic manipulative skills; and
+• developing of algebraic manipulative skills; and

-- interpreting and solving contextual problems.
+• experiences in interpreting and solving problems.